nishanmudalige/STA258_Tutorials/README.md

 ## To Do:

-- Make 2 versions of Tutorial 1
+- Complete Tutorial 1 + make a section of additional problems to expand on tutorial content
-- Add a  csv file upload (with a link to the raw version of the file) and add questions where students use R commands on the file
+- Add a `.csv` file upload (with a link to the raw version of the file) and add questions where students use R commands on the file
 - Move q2 to the end and add sub questions to aid students